-We offer a free aftercare program for patients for up to one year after discharge, which includes a group process session.
-For adolescents we provide a free weekly family group for one year.
+We offer a free aftercare education and support group for patients for up to one year after discharge.
+Family members and significant others are welcome to attend.
 We also host support groups such as Alcoholics Anonymous (AA) on our campus.
 The Charter Oak Recovery Center (RTC) has its own alumni group which schedules additional activities.

 Do you allow smoking?